Lodestone has a development philosophy that is encapsulated in our statement:

 In this way we can limit our initial capital needs and set up the structures for continuing, responsible development of the Braemar Iron Formation.

 The company has over 1 billion tonnes confirmed JORC resources.
-The project is located in South Australia and carries Government support for development.
-This project is very attractive as the Iron ore concentrate product will be amongst the highest available in Australia at 70% Fe.
-The standard Pilbara region offer is 58 to 62%.
-Lodestone concentrate will attract a premium price of currently approx. USD$115 per tonne (US$20 higher than 62%Fe sinter fines).
-The quality of this concentrate product makes it attractive to all global steel makers.
+The Olary Flats project is in South Australia and carries Government support for development.
+Our project is very attractive as the Iron ore concentrate product will be amongst the highest available in Australia at 70% Fe.
+The standard Pilbara region offer is 58 to 62% Fe.
+Lodestone concentrate will attract a premium price and higher than 62%Fe sinter fines.
+The quality of our iron concentrate product makes it attractive to all global steel makers.

-Starting small at 1.5 million tonnes per annum, this project will be ramped up to approximately 25 million tonnes over the initial years of the mine’s operation.
-As an indication of the demand for the high quality of the concentrate, the company holds Letters of Intent from customers covering over 20 million tonnes per annum.
+Starting small at 1.5 million tonnes per annum, our project will be ramped up to approximately 25 million tonnes per annum over the initial years of the mine’s operation.
+As an indication of the demand for the high quality of the concentrate, the company holds Letters of Intent covering over 20 million tonnes per annum from customers.

-The process flow sheet and other innovations will ensure a lower total capital cost for the total project, the majority of this is for processing equipment and plant costs.
+The process flow sheet and other innovations will ensure a lower total capital cost for the overall project, the majority of this is for processing plant and equipment costs.
 These items attract Foreign Export Finance from the offshore equipment manufacturers.
 As a result, the finance risk is greatly reduced.
-To date we have expended over AUD$35 million on iron ore projects in South Australia.
+To date we have expended over AUD$35 million on exploring and investigating iron ore projects in South Australia.

-The management team is very experienced with multiple years in mining and iron ore processing operations.
+The management team is highly experienced with multiple years in mining and iron ore processing operations.
 The team members have a track record of establishing many large scale ore mining operations.